ComedicChimera/berry/docs/modules.md

 multi-file module named `src` because it would then be impossible to import said module from within the project.

-Users can specify import paths via the command-line interface to the compiler; however,
+Users can specify import paths via the command-line interface to the compiler;

-TODO: just use Haskell's system (`a.b.c` resolves to either `src/a/b/c.bry` for single-file modules or `src/a/b/c` for multi-file modules).
-The same system works for global and std imports.
-All error reporting is done wrt the root directory (just use that as your relative path).
-Make sure to comment on the notion of a module path and link to naming requirements (discussed in
-#mod-decl).
-Single-file modules and multi-file modules can coexist.
+however, several import paths are added by default:

+1. The input directory passed to the compiler.
+If a file was specified as compiler input, then this would be the directory containing that file.
+2. The global public modules directory `$BERRY_PATH$/mods/pub`
+3. The standard library modules directory `$BERRY_PATH$/mods/std`.

+Import paths are search in order with the input directory *always* being the first.
+Additional import paths specified via the `-I` command line option will be search after the input directory and before the global public modules directory.

 ## <a name="import-stmts"/> Import Statements